 By “voluntary,” the CRA must not have contacted you regarding the improper filing or failure to disclose.
 The moment you receive a letter or call from the CRA regarding your failure to file correctly, you are disqualified from the program.

-Why would the CRA Administer this Program?
+Why Does CRA Administer this Program?

 The CRA introduced the program as a means for people to come forward without the CRA having to catch the nondisclosure through an audit or other mechanisms.
 By being honest about your taxes, the CRA did not have to spend resources locating and auditing you.
 In exchange, the CRA will agree to waive all or part of the imposed penalties.

-Why you Need a Tax Lawyer
+Why You Need a Tax Lawyer

-First, our tax lawyers specialize in the Voluntary Disclosure program & will determine whether you are eligible for the program.
+First, our tax lawyers specialize in the Voluntary Disclosure Program & will determine whether you are eligible for the program.
 If you are, our tax lawyers submit the application ensuring that it meets the requisite criteria for entry into the program.
 Once accepted into the program, we coordinate the filing of your past returns or information disclosures, as well as coordinate payment arrangements on the outstanding amounts owed, if any.

 Don’t get caught for tax evasion.
 There are ways to come forward and correct past filings voluntarily, without being levied harsh penalties.
 Coming forward with a VDP will also remove the stress and anxiety you suffer from not knowing if the CRA is going to come after you.
 In this way, you take back control.